suburbiaexe/eye-tracking/README.md

 model from Dlib to identify facial landmarks, and then used the change in those landmarks to map to the cursor’s position.

-To run the program, run python mouthtrack.py.
+To run the program, run `python eye-tracking.py`.
 A videostream should show up with your points highlighted on your eyes, nose, and mouth.
 For full functionality, ensure the DRAW_MODE and DEMO_VIDEO_MODE variables (both in mouthtrack.py) are both set to False.